 Typically, GCMLP does not separately compensate financial intermediaries for the provision of non-execution related services and does not believe that it "pays up" for such services.
 However, GCMLP may from time to time use financial intermediaries that provide research-related products or services to most or all of their customers, and-although GCMLP does not request research-related products or services from such financial intermediaries-GCMLP may on occasion receive and use research provided by such intermediaries.
-In this situation, GCMLP may have an incentive to select financial intermediaries based on its interest in receiving the research or other products or services rather than on its clients' interest in receiving the most favorable execution.
+In this situation, GCMLP receives a benefit because it does not have to produce or pay for the research.
+Accordingly, GCMLP may have an incentive to select financial intermediaries based on its interest in receiving the research or other products or services rather than on its clients' interest in receiving the most favorable execution.
 However, since the research provided is not material in nature and quantity and is provided without GCMLP's request, GCMLP believes that its receipt of such research does not have a material effect on its selection of financial intermediaries.